balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

 </p>

 <p style="text-align:justify;">
 The most important mind shift is how the shop item aggregate is modeled. <a href="https://github.com/pilloPl/event-source-cqrs-sample/blob/master/src/main/java/io/pillopl/eventsource/domain/shopitem/ShopItem.java">It is not a traditional entity, but a simple POJO</a>.
 Hence, no external dependencies are needed.
 Note that this ShopItem is immutable, which favors functional programming and gives a lot of benefits.
-Every business method returns new instance of Shop Item.
+Every business method returns new instance of ShopItem.
 </p>

 <p style="text-align:justify;">